 As a "you pack, we drive" service, U-Pack was designed with small moves in mind.
 And our prices are comparable to truck rental.
 Here’s how it works:

-- We deliver a trailer or container to your location
+- We deliver moving equipment to your location

-- We pick it up and deliver it to your new place (estimated transit time of 2-5 business days)
+- We pick it up and deliver it to the new place (estimated transit time of 2-5 business days)

 - We pick up the empty equipment

-It’s easy, convenient and you only pay for the space you use in the trailer (down to a 5 ft. minimum) or the number of containers you fill.
+It’s easy, convenient and you only pay for the space you use.
+And if you have a unique parking situation, we can work around it.
 Get a free online quote or call a U-Pack consultant at 800-413-4799 to see how much your move will cost.